Augmented-Reality-for-Education/API/README.md

-# API
-AR for Education Web API
+# ARDENT - An Augmented Reality Framework for Education
+This repository contains the Web API used in the ARDENT framework.

 ## Setup

+This project is a simple .NET project using Entitiy Framework Core and a SQL database.
+To run it:

 1. Make sure you have SQL Server installed
 2. Open the solution in Visual Studio or Rider
 3. Select the IIS Express option from the debug dropdown